St. Louis Battlehawks

-The St. Louis BattleHawks are a professional American football team based in St. Louis, Missouri.
-The team was founded by Vince McMahon’s Alpha Entertainment and is an owned-and-operated member of the new XFL owned by Dwayne Johnson’s Alpha Acquico.
-The BattleHawks play their home games at The Dome at America's Center.
+The St. Louis Battlehawks (stylized as BattleHawks prior to 2023) are a professional American football team based in St. Louis, Missouri.
+The Battlehawks compete in the United Football League (UFL).
+The team was a founding member of the XFL.
+The Battlehawks were founded by Vince McMahon’s Alpha Entertainment and are owned and operated by Dwayne Johnson's Alpha Acquico and Fox Corporation.
+The Battlehawks play their home games at The Dome at America's Center.
+The team has a franchise regular season record of 25–10 (.714), as of its 2025 season.

 History

-McMahon Era (2020)
+McMahon era (2020)

 On December 5, 2018, St. Louis was announced as one of eight cities that would join the newly reformed XFL, as well as Seattle, Houston, Los Angeles, New York, DC, Tampa Bay, and Dallas.
 On April 18, 2019, the team hired Jonathan Hayes, who most recently was tight ends coach for the Cincinnati Bengals, as their first head coach.
 Hayes is an alumnus of the University of Iowa.
 The team name and logo were revealed on August 21, 2019, as well as the team’s uniforms on December 3, 2019.

-On October 15, 2019, The BattleHawks announced their first player in team history, being assigned former Ole Miss Rebels Quarterback Jordan Ta'amu.
+On October 15, 2019, The Battlehawks announced their first player in team history, being assigned former Ole Miss Rebels Quarterback Jordan Ta'amu.

-The BattleHawks won their first game in team history on February 8, 2020, defeating the Dallas Renegades 15-9.
+The Battlehawks won their first game in team history on February 8, 2020, defeating the Dallas Renegades 15–9.
 On March 12, 2020, The XFL announced that the remainder of the 2020 XFL season had been cancelled due to the COVID-19 pandemic.
-The team finished with a 3-2 record.
+The team finished with a 3–2 record.
 On April 10, 2020, The XFL suspended operations, with all employees, players and staff terminated.